cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // get underlying connection for proof verification connection = getConnection(currentChannel.connectionIdentifier)

-    // counterparty channel must be proved to still be in OPEN state or INITUPGRADE state (crossing hellos) abortTransactionUnless(counterpartyChannel.State === OPEN || counterpartyChannel.State == INITUPGRADE) abortTransactionUnless(verifyChannelState(connection, proofHeight, proofChannel, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyChannel))
+    // counterparty channel must be proved to still be FLUSHING and on the same sequence after timeout has passed abortTransactionUnless(counterpartyChannel.flushStatus === FLUSHING)

-    // Error receipt passed in is either nil or it is a stale error receipt from a previous upgrade if prevErrorReceipt == nil {
-        abortTransactionUnless(verifyErrorReceiptAbsence(connection, proofHeight, proofErrorReceipt, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier))
-    } else {
-        // timeout for this sequence can only succeed if the error receipt written into the error path on the counterparty
-        // was for a previous sequence by the timeout deadline. sequence = provableStore.get(channelUpgradeSequencePath(portIdentifier, channelIdentifier))
-        abortTransactionUnless(sequence > prevErrorReceipt.sequence)
+    abortTransactionUnless(counterpartyChannel.sequence === currentChannel.sequence)
-        abortTransactionUnless(verifyErrorReceipt(connection, proofHeight, proofErrorReceipt, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, prevErrorReceipt))
+    abortTransactionUnless(verifyChannelState(connection, proofHeight, proofChannel, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyChannel))
-    }

-    // we must restore the channel since the timeout verification has passed currentChannel.state = OPEN
+    // we must restore the channel since the timeout verification has passed
-    provableStore.set(channelPath(portIdentifier, channelIdentifier), currentChannel)

-    // delete auxilliary state
-    provableStore.delete(channelUpgradePath(portIdentifier, channelIdentifier))
-    privateStore.delete(channelCounterpartyLastPacketSequencePath(portIdentifier, channelIdentifier))
+    // error receipt is written for this sequence, counterparty can call cancelUpgradeHandshake restoreChannel(portIdentifier, channelIdentifier)

     // call modules onChanUpgradeRestore callback
     module = lookupModule(portIdentifier)